I thought we were ready.

 I felt like a child with their nose pressed against the window, watching the rest of the world.

 In-person appointments are slowly returning.
 Beginning last week, Gary has been seen by the ophthalmologist.
-I’m happy to report his nystagmus is not as pronounced as it was three or four years ago.
+I’m happy to report his Nystagmus is a vision condition in which the eyes make repea...
+More is not as pronounced as it was three or four years ago.
 It becomes worse when he is tired or stressed, but he can read more comfortably, and his eyes no longer move continuously.

 He visited the audiologist for an updated hearing test.
 His hearing is still declining, and in January, he will be fitted for his third set of hearing aids in as many years.
 We saw his endocrinologist this week for an ultrasound.
 Next week, we will see his neurologist for his Greater Occipital Nerve Blocks.
 The best news is the message from neurosurgery.
 The authorization for his surgery expired in June, but they were reapplying.
 Once a new approval is granted, Gary will finally have his active bleed repaired after a very long and frustrating five-year wait.

 After the hospital canceled his surgery, I talked over the possibility of taking a short hiatus from chelation with his hematologist.
 Gary has always hovered on the upper edge of being anemic.
 Early on during this chelation process, I had been able to keep his iron level up by iron loading him through his diet on the weekends.
 As his appetite has diminished, it had become increasingly difficult to get the volume of food down him to keep him healthy.
 His red blood cell count is low, and his ferritin level has hovered around 7.5 for the past year.
 He will continue to put chelation on hold until his surgery is complete.
 Once he has recovered, his hematologist is ready to restart the process.
 The thought of Gary going through surgery without me by his side is not pleasant, but the positive outweighs the negative.

 Will life ever return to normal?